SamMcKeown/DataScienceRepository/README.md

 #### Contents

-- **avocadoClassification:** Employing a `TensorFlow` neural network to predict whether an avocado is "conventional" or "organic".
+- **AvocadoClassification:** Employing a `TensorFlow` neural network to predict whether an avocado is "conventional" or "organic"

-- **cityClassification:** Using `scikit-learn` to fit three supervised machine learning models a dataset.
+- **CityClassification:** Using `scikit-learn` to fit three supervised machine learning models a dataset

-- **csvDatabaseUpload:**
+- **DatabaseUpload:**

-- **imageClassification:** A gentle introduction to image classification using a `TensorFlow/Keras` convolutional neural network to predict whether an image contains a cat or a dog.
+- **ImageClassification:** A gentle introduction to image classification using a `TensorFlow/Keras` convolutional neural network to predict whether an image contains a cat or a dog